mobify/astro-scaffold/README.md

 # Setup

-- Run `npm install` in the root.
 - The app automatically builds app.js.
-If node.js isn't installed to /usr/local/bin, run:
+- If node.js isn't installed to /usr/local/bin, run:

 ```
-cp gradle.properties.example gradle.properties
+cp app/user-env.sh.example app/user-env.sh && which npm | pbcopy
 ```

-Then change NODE_PATH to point to the path of your node.js installation.
+Then paste the npm path from your clipboard onto the end of the path inside of the user-env.sh file.

+# Android

 - Import the scaffold into Android Studio using the Import Project option and by selecting the `astro-scaffold` directory.
 - Hit run, celebrate with a delicious beer!

+# iOS